Longfellow (horse)

-Longfellow (1867–1893) was an American Thoroughbred racehorse and sire.
+Longfellow (1867–1893) was an American Thoroughbred Racing horse and sire.

 Background

-Longfellow was a one of the most popular racehorses in the 1870s.
-Longfellow competed in races between 1870 and 1872, winning 14 of 16 races for a grand total of $11,200.
+Longfellow was one of the most popular racehorses in the 1870s.
+Longfellow competed in races between 1870 and 1872, winning 14 of 16 races for a grand total of $11,200 in prize money.

 Longfellow was owned, bred, and trained by "Uncle" John Harper of Nantura Stock Farm in Midway, Kentucky.
-Harper was estimated to be worth one million dollars (a very great sum in the 1850s), yet he lived in a simple cottage on his 1,000 acres (4 km²) adjacent to Robert A. Alexander's famed Woodburn Stud in Woodford County, Kentucky.
+Harper was estimated to be worth one million dollars (a very great sum in the 1850s), yet he lived in a simple cottage on his 1,000 acres (4 km2) adjacent to Robert A. Alexander's famed Woodburn Stud in Woodford County, Kentucky.
 In 1856, Harper stood both Lexington and Glencoe, two of the country's greatest stallions.
 Combined, they led America's sire lists for 24 years.

 Longfellow was sired by Leamington, the successor of Lexington, as noted: America's leading sire for 14 years.
-His dam was John Harper's foundation mare Nantura by Brawner's Eclipse).
-A brown colt with a white stripe, a white near hind sock, and white on his off hind coronet, Longfellow was foaled in 1867.
-When people asked Harper, born in 1800, if he had named his colt for the noted poet Henry Wadsworth Longfellow, Harper replied, "Never heard much of that feller but that colt of mine's got the longest legs of any feller I ever seen."
+His dam was John Harper's foundation mare Nantura by Brawner's Eclipse.
+A brown colt with a white stripe, a white near hind sock, and white on his off-hind coronet, Longfellow was foaled in 1867.
+When people asked Harper, born in 1800, if he had named his colt after the noted poet Henry Wadsworth Longfellow, Harper replied, "Never heard much of that feller but that colt of mine's got the longest legs of any feller I ever seen."
 At maturity, Longfellow stood 17 hands tall and was said to have a 26-foot stride.

 Longfellow was unraced at two while he matured into his size.
 Harper tried him out in the spring of his third year, entering him in the Phoenix Hotel Stakes—but he was green.
 He lost to another son of Leamington called Enquirer, who had an undefeated season.